ovska/FlameCsv/docs/docs/configuration.md

 // "1","Bob","true"
 ```

-If you are 100% sure your data does not contain any special characters, you can set it to @"FlameCsv.Writing.CsvFieldQuoting.Never?displayProperty=nameWithType" to squeeze out a little bit of performance by omitting the check if each written field needs to be quoted.
+If you are 100% sure your data does not contain any special characters, you can set it to @"FlameCsv.CsvFieldQuoting.Never?displayProperty=nameWithType" to squeeze out a little bit of performance by omitting the check if each written field needs to be quoted.

 ## Skipping records or resetting headers